 - 1. To ensure that the uploaded data is processed from the staging tables into the operations database, do either of the following: - Wait until the next scheduled inventory import.
 By default, the inventory import and recalculation is triggered overnight. - Trigger an inventory import/recalculation now.
 Be aware that this processes all current data, and is not restricted to your new inventory import.
 As a result, it may take some time (hours, for a large computer estate).
 Use the following steps: - a.
-In your compliance browser, navigate to the Reconcile page (License Compliance > Reconcile).

-b.
-Select the Update inventory for reconciliation check box.

-This setting ensures that uploaded content is incorporated into the operations database and used for the compliance recalculation.
-Wait for the import and reconciliation to succeed (monitor the Last successful reconcile display on the right of the title bar, refreshing your browser page as necessary).

-- 2. When the reconciliation is complete, examine your imported information, for example in the following locations: - The Discovery & Inventory > All Inventory page (in the Inventory group) shows you all the computers that are being imported, as well as the hardware properties that you have set (remember to check the column chooser).
+In your compliance browser, navigate to the Reconcile page (License Compliance > Reconcile). - Restriction: You must be in a role with administrator rights to be able to include your new inventory import in the reconciliation you run manually. - b.
+Select the Update inventory for reconciliation check box. - This setting ensures that uploaded content is incorporated into the operations database and used for the compliance recalculation.
+Wait for the import and reconciliation to succeed (monitor the Last successful reconcile display on the right of the title bar, refreshing your browser page as necessary). - 2.
+When the reconciliation is complete, examine your imported information, for example in the following locations: - The Discovery & Inventory > All Inventory page (in the Inventory group) shows you all the computers that are being imported, as well as the hardware properties that you have set (remember to check the column chooser).
 Consider filtering by Created date to isolate your new imports. - The Enterprise > All Users page shows all the users you have imported and the attributes that have been set. - The License Compliance > All Evidence page has separate tabs to show the installation evidence, file evidence, and access evidence (for application virtualization) that was imported. - The License Compliance > All Applications page shows all the application installations identified as a result of the evidence import.
-If your inventory revealed an application for the first time, check for a status of Unmanaged.

-• Usage data is not easily visible in the user interface (usage displays on licenses, but for this validation you need to see it on applications as well).
+If your inventory revealed an application for the first time, check for a status of Unmanaged. - Note: If imported evidence did not match any existing application rules, the application does not show in any application list.
+It will appear only when the Application Recognition Library is updated with new rules incorporating your new evidence. - · Usage data is not easily visible in the user interface (usage displays on licenses, but for this validation you need to see it on applications as well).
 The following query shows the applications on computers that have usage data recorded:

 '''

+SELECT st.FullName AS [Application Name],

+c.ComputerName,

+d.QualifiedName AS UserDomain,

+u.SAMAccountName,

+usage.UsageSessions,

 usage.UsageActiveTime,

 usage.LastUsedDate

 FROM dbo.InstalledSoftware

 AS isw

 JOIN dbo.InstalledSoftwareUsage AS usage

 ON usage.ComplianceComputerID =

 isw.ComplianceComputerID AND usage.SoftwareTitleID = isw.SoftwareTitleID

 JOIN dbo.SoftwareTitle AS st

 ON st.SoftwareTitleID = isw.SoftwareTitleID

 JOIN dbo.ComplianceComputer AS c

 ON c.ComplianceComputerID = isw.ComplianceComputerID

 LEFT OUTER JOIN dbo.ComplianceUser AS u

 ON u.ComplianceUserID = usage.ComplianceUserID

 LEFT OUTER JOIN dbo.ComplianceDomain AS d

 ON u.ComplianceDomainID = d.ComplianceDomainID

 '''